Walking On Words

 Maybe God told you to…

-…get a new job or to move to a new state, and at first, everything was exciting.
+…get a new job or move to a new state, and at first, everything was exciting.
 You were walking on the Word fearlessly because you knew what God had told you.
 And then, one day you forgot it.
-In a day’s time, your job and your house were no longer the exciting thing that God had called you to—they were just jobs and houses.
+In a day’s time, your job and your house were no longer the exciting things that God had called you to—they were just jobs and houses.
 Suddenly the new coworkers and neighbors you wanted to minister to became annoying neighbors and coworkers whom you couldn’t wait to get away from.
 Like Peter, you stepped away from the Word of God—and you ended up in the water.

 Satan wants to get your attention off the Word of God and back on your circumstances.
 He wants you to sink.
 All things are possible to those who believe, but if Satan can get you off of agreement with God’s Word, the power of God is cut off from your life.
 When you are receiving the harvest, life is going to go better for your family.
 You won’t have as much strife when the bills are being paid and your needs are being met.
 Gary and I started to receive God’s blessing in our life when we protected our family from strife.
 If a tire blew, we didn’t have to go dig through our couch cushions to find enough change to fix it.
 Life was fun again.

 When you talk, you are releasing power into your situation.
 “The tongue can bring death or life; those who love to talk will reap the consequences” (Proverbs 18:21 nlt).
-Now, that can work in your favor, but if you aren’t using your words wisely, it can cause you a lot of troubles down the road.
+Now, that can work in your favor, but if you aren’t using your words wisely, it can cause you a lot of trouble down the road.

 When some people pray, their perspective is that it’s like writing a letter of requests to Santa Claus!
 People don’t realize that God already gave them the keys of the Kingdom, and they are always releasing the Kingdom through their words.
 “Truly I tell you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven” (Matthew 18:18).

 Wow!
 Whatever you bind on earth will be bound in heaven.
 That means that you directly control the blessing in your life.
 That gives a whole new revelation to the power of your words.
-So if blessing is being short-circuited in your life, guess who is binding that blessing?
+So if the blessing is being short-circuited in your life, guess who is binding that blessing?
 And if unfortunate circumstances are overrunning your life, guess who is losing permission for Satan to attack?

 So when you tell your husband, “You always mess this up,” you are losing that over him.
 In other words, you are cursing him.
 The law of releasing life or death in your life is in the power of your tongue, and it is operating all the time.
 Your words are a weapon.